Nazari/exun/README.md

 Cannot belive in Elixir 1-0.8 == 0.19999999999999996
 This is a big deal, if you can't trust in this basic operation you have a problem.
 I've reformulated {:numb,b} to {:numb, numerator, denominator}
-in a try to keep accuracy for the usual operations.
+in a try to keep accuracy for the usual operations, specially for exponents algebraic there is a basic need for be accurate
 All test passed.

 TODO: